gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 A _common-source enhancement-mode MOSFET amplifier_ is a basic MOSFET-based amplifier.
 The most popular variant is based of an N-channel enhancement-mode MOSFET (although you can make common-source amplifiers with P-channels too!), in which the source is grounded.
 It is **called a "common-source" amplifier because the source is a shared (common) terminal between the input and output**.
 It is closely related to the BJT common-emitter amplifier.
 Like the common-emitter amplifier, it is an inverting amplifier.

 {{% img src="common-source-amplifier.svg" width="500px" caption="Schematic of a basic common-mode N-channel MOSFET amplifier." %}}

+The huge problem with the above circuit is the non-linearity.

 ## Internal Diodes